aidudezzz/deepbots-tutorials/README.md

 ### Writing the scripts

+Now we are ready to start writing the *robot controller* and *supervisor controller* scripts.
+It is recommended to delete the contents of the two scripts that were automatically created.

 ### Robot controller script

 First, we will write the *robot controller* script.
 In this script we will import the *RobotEmitterReceiverCSV*